node-modules/autod/Readme.md

-    -t, --test <test folder path>        the test folder path to be parse -e, --exclude <exclude folder path>  exclude parse folder, split by `,` -r, --registry <remote registry>     get latest version from which registry -w, --write                          write dependencies into package.json
+    -t, --test <test folder path>        the test folder path to be parse -e, --exclude <exclude folder path>  exclude parse folder, split by `,` -r, --registry <remote registry>     get latest version from which registry -f, --prefix [version prefix]        version prefix, can be `~` or `>=` -w, --write                          write dependencies into package.json
+    -i, --ignore                         ignore errors, display the dependencies or write the dependencies.

 ```

-Autod will parse all the js files in `path`, and you can exclude folder by `-e, --exclude`.
-All the modules in test folder (can be alter by `-t, --text`) will parsed as devDependencies.
+* Autod will parse all the js files in `path`, and you can exclude folder by `-e, --exclude`.
+* All the modules in test folder (can be alter by `-t, --text`) will parsed as devDependencies.
-If you set `-w, --write`, `autod` will write the dependencies into package.json file. `dependencies` will replace `dependencies` in package.json, and `devDependencies` will merge with `devDependencies` in package.json, then write into package file.
+* If you set `-w, --write`, `autod` will write the dependencies into package.json file. `dependencies` will replace `dependencies` in package.json, and `devDependencies` will merge with `devDependencies` in package.json, then write into package file.
+* `-f, --prefix` will add prefix to each dependencies' version.
+* `-i, --ignore` will display or wrtie the dependencies even some error happened.

 ## License

 (The MIT License)